W3SS/CS200-Concepts-of-Progamming-Algorithms/Assignments/Exam Coding/FinalExam_Fall2016.md

 ### Shape class

 This is the base class.
-It is an abstract base class.

 #### Member methods: